-• You will be presented with a dialog to specify the gas source of the system.
+• If a new drawing, you will be presented with a dialog to specify the gas source of the system.
 Select Natural Gas or Propane.
 Select the pressure supply range (low, medium, or elevated) of your system.
 Select the actual combination of Gas Pressure and Pressure Drop of your system from the dropdown list.
 You may have to adjust the supply system pressure range to find the appropriate entry.